 How do I set up a VPN on Windows 11?

 Open Settings > Network & Internet > VPN > Add a VPN connection, enter your provider Windows built-in, server address, VPN type, and login info, then Save and Connect.
 The steps are similar on Windows 10, with minor UI differences.
-What type of vpn is hotspot shield and how it works, features, pricing, and alternatives
+Edge vpn download for pc 2026

 How do I set up a VPN on Windows 10?